kuol/kuol.github.io/work_with_me.md

 I can help you, your team and your community to achieve your goals in following ways

 ### Career Coaching, Speaking, Workshop
-I have helped many people in my network in areas such as :
+I have helped many people in my network in areas such as:
 - career transition from academia (PhD, Postdoc) to industry,
 - moving to Data Science from a different background,
 - career planning for college and graduate students,